-$\frac{https://docs.google.com/forms/d/1PBkoZrVOBAi2uSX7WjlNo7RxiOdZ}{8skhuNwJtLj0Gz8/edit}$
+Google form: https://docs.google.com/forms/d/e/1FAIpQLSe-dCpZhEgMNiFGDyg2X8aJUm7irsCbYlwdyVToJ7Jkumt2jw/viewform

-- 1. Lynching-- a form of violence in which a mob, under the pretext of administering justice without trial, executes a presumed offender. - 2.
-Protest- To express disapproval of something by taking action or objecting in a strong way. - 3.
-Emmett Till--was a 14-year-old African American who was lynched in Mississippi in 1955, after being accused of offending a white woman in her family's grocery store. - 4.
-Civil rights--the rights of citizens to political and social freedom and equality

-- 5. NAACP--The National Association for the Advancement of Colored People is a civil rights organization in the United States, formed in 1909 as an interracial endeavor to advance justice for African Americans. - 6.
-Activist-- an especially active, vigorous advocate of a cause, especially a political cause. - 7.
-State sanctioned violence-- - 8.
-Art-- diverse range of human activities involving the creation of visual, auditory or performing artifacts (artworks), which express the creator's imagination. - 9.
-Mural--a painting or other work of art executed directly on a wall. - 10.
-Mourning--the expression of deep sorrow for someone who has died.
+- 1) Lynching-a form of violence in which a mob, under the pretext of administering justice without trial, executes a presumed offender. - 2) Protest-To express disapproval of something by taking action or objecting in a strong way. - 3) Emmett Till-A 14-year-old African American who was lynched in Mississippi in 1955 after being accused of offending a white woman in her family's grocery store. - 4) Civil Rights-the rights of citizens to political and social freedom and equality - 5) NAACP-The National Association for the Advancement of Colored People is a civil rights organization in the United States, formed in 1909 as an interracial endeavor to advance justice for African Americans. - 6) Activist- an especially active, vigorous advocate of a cause, especially a political cause. - 7) State-sanctioned violence-State-sanctioned violence is violence that is not explicitly prohibited by the state.
+For example, lynching. - 8) Art-diverse range of human activities involving the creation of visual, auditory or performing artifacts (artworks), which express the creator's imagination. - 9) Mural-a painting or other work of art executed directly on a wall. - 10) Mourning-the expression of deep sorrow for someone who has died.